JimmyLaessig/Lifestage/VibroTouch/README.txt

 	-errors: how often a user has tried to put an object on a wrong target space
 	-screenPlacements: how often objects were put on white screen again
 	-deviation: deviation of placed object center and target space center in mm

-n Testcases:
-0 to (n/2 - 1) get shuffled with user id as seed value
-n/2 to n get shuffled with user id as seed value

-##testcase 2:
-size: mm
-output:
-	-time: measured in seconds after popup is closed
-	-deviation: deviation of original and new object area size

 #IMPORTANT!!!!
 FILL IN screenWidth AND screenHeight IN MM FOR CORRECT MEASUREMENT

+In general:
+With n Testcases:
+	- 0 to (n/2 - 1) get shuffled with user id as seed value
+	- n/2 to n get shuffled with user id as seed value

 ____________________________________________
 INPUT EXAMPLE: